-While Ionic isn’t (yet) building robots for you to add to your store, we do specialize in technology that can impact one major area of digital transformation: Mobile and web application development.
+While Ionic isn’t (yet) building robots for you to add to your store, we do specialize in technology that can impact one major area of digital transformation: web and mobile app development.

 So, let’s talk about a few ways our technology can help tackle a major part of your digital transformation strategy.

 How Ionic Can Help Retailers with Digital Transformation

 Early on at Ionic, we bet on the web as a powerful platform for building stunning mobile applications.
 Since the advent of hybrid app development, along with the proliferation of the web, we’ve seen this approach become an even more viable, cost-effective, and performant option for companies looking to tackle digital transformation and their growing app backlog today.